 As a result, many of these stocks are great candidates for the portfolios of income investors.

-In this article, we will analyze the prospects of a high-quality monthly dividend stock, namely Phillips Edison & Company (PECO).
+In this article, we will analyze the prospects of a relatively new monthly dividend stock in the public markets, namely Phillips Edison & Company (PECO).

 Phillips Edison & Company is an experienced owner and operator that is exclusively focused on grocery-anchored neighborhood shopping centers.
-It is a Real Estate Investment Trust (REIT) that operates a portfolio of 289 properties, including 268 wholly-owned properties.
+It is a Real Estate Investment Trust (REIT) that operates a portfolio of 271 properties wholly-owned properties.

 Shopping centers are going through a secular decline due to the shift of consumers from brick-and-mortar shopping to online purchases.
 This shift has accelerated in the last two years due to the coronavirus crisis.